Ulm-IQO/qudi-core/docs/design_concepts/configuration.md

 with the `startup_modules` property to restrict GUI access.

 #### stylesheet
-Full path or filename (`str`) to a Qt compatible QSS stylesheet to be used for this qudi session.
+Full path or Qt resource path to a Qt compatible QSS stylesheet to be used for this qudi session.
-If only a filename is given, qudi assumes to find this file in `qudi.artwork.styles`.
+The default qudi styles can be found in the Qt resource system under `:styles/`.

 #### default_data_dir
 If given an absolute directory path (`str`), it overwrites the default root directory for qudi to